cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 In this deployment mode, FTS and ETCD cluster nodes are deployed on separate physical machines.
 The system reliability is high, supporting automatic failover of master/standby nodes, which is suitable for production environments that require high availability.

-To learn the configuration required for this mode, see [configuration for production environment](./cbdb-op-software-hardware.md#production-environment).
+To learn the physical configuration required for this mode, see [configuration for production environment](./cbdb-op-software-hardware.md#production-environment).

 To deploy Cloudberry Database in this mode, take the following steps.